 By Dady Chery, Haiti Chery | News Junkie Post.
 The great majority of Haitians categorically reject the UN force, and Haiti’s Senate passed a resolution in September 2011 that called for withdrawal of the troops by October 2012.
-Nevertheless, the groundwork was carefully laid for renewal of the UN mandate.
-With a $676.70 million budget at stake, the disregard for democracy is total.
+Nevertheless, the groundwork is once again carefully laid for renewal of the UN mandate.
+With a yearly budget of more than half a billion dollars at stake, the disregard for democracy is total.
 (English | Portuguese)

 By Wedlyne Jacques, AlterPresse | Translation by Dady Chery, Haiti Chery.
-No water from the taps of Cap Haitien residents since months.
+No water from the taps of Cap Haitien residents since early 2012.
 And they must walk several kilometers to reach a source of water.
 Some people report that they wake up as early as 2:00 to 5:00 am to queue for half a day to buy water that is not even fit for drinking.
 (English | French)

-By Dady Chery, Haiti Chery.
+By Dady Chery, Haiti Chery | News Junkie Post.
 Western journalists increasingly assume the voices of subjugated countries’ natives while muzzling them by denying them access to the press.
 In the United states, the more visible venues of the alternative press, such as online news sites Truthout, Common Dreams, and Huffington Post are essentially closed to native writers.
 More than this, the punditry promotes the neoliberal agenda and encapsulates it in reasonable-seeming and progressive-sounding language.

 Press Release from Cuban Ministry of Public Health, Granma, Cuba Debate.
 With epidemiological vigilance, public education, and appropriate treatment, Cuban public health workers completely ended in two months what might have become a major cholera epidemic and limited a cholera outbreak to three deaths and 417 cases.
 (English|Spanish)

 By Dady Chery, Haiti Chery.
-Dr. Serge L. Bernard, Professor and Vice-Chair of the board of directors of the University of Port-au-Prince, Haiti, was shot dead by five gunmen on motorcycles around midday on Friday August 31, within sight of police.
+Dr. Serge L. Bernard, Professor and Vice-Chair of the board of directors of the University of Port-au-Prince, Haiti, was shot dead by five gunmen on motorcycles around midday on Friday August 31, 2012, within sight of police.
 Dr. Bernard is the latest victim of the traditional Spring-to-October insecurity that has preceded the renewal of MINUSTAH’s mandate every year since 2005.